leungmak/incubator-carbondata/docs/datamap/datamap.md

-##  requirement
+## Immediate MV requirements

-1. Need to put DataMapCatalog into DB instead of HDFS files
+0. User scenario: how would a user interact with the system and use MVs?
+1. DataMapCatalog should be place in DB instead of using HDFS files.
+This includes the MV definition, the owner/creator, the status, and perhaps some stats.
+We also need to expose MVs to users so that one can query them as if they are based tables, and yet one cannot update them.
-2. Provide an interface for DataMapCatalog to manage the DataMap metadata
+2. Provide an interface for DataMapCatalog to manage the DataMap metadata, including listing all MVs and updating the status/stats.
+3. We need to add tenant information or different place for different tenant in the DataMap Catalog, so that we can retrieve datamap for given tenant.
+4. Focus on single table preaggregate advisor.
+Improve advisor capability like adding table size reduction estimation, query latency reduction estimation, by leveraging statistics in CBO
+5. Migrate preaggregate datamap to MV datamap framework (ModularPlan framework), and move partition/streaming feature to MV datamap.
+6. Testing, including concurrent queries/matching, concurrent create/drop
+7. Left join in MV and extend the matching algorithm.
-3. Provide a fast way to match the MV, considering 1000s of MV (resuing query result).
+8. Provide a fast way to match the MV, considering 1000s of MV (resuing query result).
 Idea: 1)signature (like hashcode) of the given table.
-2) some ML algorithm like decision tree, etc.
+2) some ML algorithm like decision tree, etc.  We may need a cache of MVs that have been converted into modular plans in order to avoid repeated query compilatin/optimization.
-4. query result MV management: need to know if the MV is becoming stale.
+9. query result MV management: need to know if the MV is becoming stale.
 Need to consider it in DataMapCatalog also.

-5. Focus on single table preaggregate advisor.
-Improve advisor capability like adding table size reduction estimation, query latency reduction estimation, by leveraging statistics in CBO
-6. We need to add tenant information or different place for different tenant in the DataMap Catalog, so that we can retrieve datamap for given tenant.
-7. Migrate preaggregate datamap to MV datamap framework (ModularPlan framework), and move partition/streaming feature to MV datamap.
+Additional future requirements:
-8. Extend the Matching capability (depend on customer scenario), like count distinct, more aggregate function, more join support, more complex subquery
+1. Extend the matching capability (depending on customer scenarios), like count distinct, more aggregate functions, more join support, more complex subquery or groupby expressions
-9. Extend the Matching for join (wide table, can benefit BI): should support join rewrite using mv has less join table (mv: F Join D1, D2; query: F Join D1; can work if mv join is lossless)
+2. Extend the matching for join (wide table, can benefit BI): should support join rewrite using mv with lossless joins (mv: F Join D1 and D2; query: F Join D1; can rewrite the query to using mv if mv joins are lossless)